chaoss/wg-evolution/metrics/Issues_Active.md

 # Issues Active

-Question: What issues that showed some activity during a certain period?
+Question: What is the count of issues that showed activity during a certain period?

 ## Description